 **Sprint Nextel subscribers and net adds excluding estimated number of affiliate subscribers, but including wholesale; service revenues excluding wholesale and affiliate

-**Clearwire subscribers and net adds include wholesale subs outside current 4G network coverage area, but from whom Clearwire receives nominal revenue, in addition to approx 40,000 subscribers in international markets.
-Revenues/ARPUs are pro-forma results, which include some Q1 wholesale revenue which will be recorded in Q2.
+***Clearwire subscribers and net adds include wholesale subs outside current 4G network coverage area, but from whom Clearwire receives nominal revenue.

-***Cellular South is a private company and does not reveal its metrics, estimated to have c.
-900,000 subscribers
+****C-Spire is a private company and does not reveal its metrics, estimated to have c.
+1.0 million subscribers